Using the law to ensure a better future.

 The scientific evidence shows that climate change will cause global catastrophe unless we cut emissions now and achieve zero net carbon emissions by 2050.

 The law is one of the most powerful tools for responding to the climate crisis.
-We use the power of the law to accelerate climate action, hold governments and polluting companies to account, and ultimately create systemic change.
+We use the law to accelerate climate action, hold governments and polluting companies to account, and ultimately create systemic change.

 Our members are barristers, solicitors, and legal academics from all over New Zealand with specialist expertise in many different areas of the law.